liamlangli/ns/nslang/README.md

 > A minimal programming language for data oriented programming.

 ## Design Goal
-- minimal syntax and keywords, easy to learn and use.
+- Minimal syntax and keywords for ease of learning and use.
-- interpretable and compilable.
+- Supports both interpretation and compilation.
-- use explicit type system, not generic type.
+- Utilizes an explicit type system, avoiding generic types.
-- data oriented programming style.
+- Follows a data-oriented programming approach.

 ## Syntax Preview
 ```ns